FSSAI food license

 Benefits of Food License Registration

-Getting an FSSAI license for your business may prove to be beneficial, not a burden.
+Getting an FSSAI license for your business may prove to be beneficial and not a burden.
 Here’s how:

 - Legal Advantage:In case you feel that getting an FSSAI registration is expensive, time-consuming and inconvenient.
 That it is only a document.
-And if you are trying to avoid getting the license.
-You must look closely and you’ll realize that the process is not so cumbersome.
-A compared to the penalties that can get imposed upon, this expense is very small.
+And if you are trying to avoid the aspect of getting a license.
+Then you must look closely and you’ll realize that the process is not so cumbersome.
+As compared to the penalties that can get imposed upon, this expense is actually very small.
 The actual cost to obtain the license is much less.
-Besides, there is help available, through the consultancies that provide professional help.
+Besides, there is help available, via the consultancies that provide professional help.
 Therefore, it is advisable to get the license before you officially open your business.

 - FSSAI Logo:Upon getting the license, you can put the FSSAI logo to use.
 You can advertise and publicize the superior quality of your food over others.
-This gives you an edge over those FBOs operating without a license.
-The logo is a mark of validity and also an assurance to your consumers.
-Selective and aware customers want to purchase only those articles that have the FSSAI logo.
+This gives you an edge over those FBOs operating which are operating without a license.
+The logo is a mark of validity and also provides assurance to your consumers.
+Selective and aware customers want to purchase only those food items that have the FSSAI logo.
 It develops goodwill and brand name for your business.

 Food License Number